Deutsche Bank to pay $75 mln to settle lawsuit by Epstein accusers | Law-Order

 Boies Schiller Flexner and Edwards Pottinger represent Epstein's accusers.
 A trial had been scheduled for Sept.
 5.

-The Wall Street Journal reported the settlement earlier and said Deutshe Bank did not admit wrongdoing, citing people familiar with the matter.
+The Wall Street Journal reported the settlement earlier and said Deutsche Bank did not admit wrongdoing, citing people familiar with the matter.
 JPMORGAN IMPACT

-It wasn't immediately clear how the settlement might affect JPMorgan Chase & Co, which faces two larger lawsuits by Epstein's accusers and by the U.S. Virgin Islands, where the financier had a home.
-Epstein was a JPMorgan client from 1998 to 2013, and court papers have outlined many details about the bank's allegedly turning a blind eye to his activities.
+It was unclear how the settlement might affect the two similar, larger lawsuits against JPMorgan by Epstein's accusers and by the U.S. Virgin Islands, where the financier had a home.
+Court papers have outlined many details about that bank's allegedly turning a blind eye to his activities.

 JPMorgan spokeswoman Patricia Wexler on Thursday declined to discuss those lawsuits.
 She noted that JPMorgan has regretted its association with Epstein and said it did not believe it violated any laws.